Campus jobs - work while studying

 You can access further support on CVs and applications here.

 Depending on the role, you may be contacted to be interviewed for the role.
-We advise you practice using the interview simulator tool on Solent Futures Online to help you prepare, or book a mock interview with one of our Careers Advisers on Solent Online Learning.
+We advise you practice using Interview360 on Solent Futures Online to help you prepare, or book a mock interview with one of our Careers Advisers on Solent Online Learning.

 Frequently asked questions